Health coaching has emerged as a powerful tool for supporting individuals in achieving their health and wellness goals.

 In addition to this, it is critical for practitioners to establish and maintain professional boundaries across all of their dealings with clients.

 This means clearly understanding their role as a healthcare coach and not treading on the turf of therapists and healthcare providers.
+The role of healthcare data quality in enhancing patient outcomes must be considered, as it directly impacts the effectiveness of health strategies and decisions.

 We realize that the lines can get blurred very easily in this regard, after all, people themselves expect a healthcare coach to disseminate medical knowledge and provide therapeutic advice, which they are usually not qualified to do.